bungalow19/insuranceagents-post-spec/README.md

 Leg Bidding
 -----------

-To use leg bidding, use the same procedure as before, but set the 'type' attribute on the +<distribution>+ tag to 'leg\_bid'.
+To use leg bidding, use the same procedure as before, but set the 'type' attribute on the `<distribution>` tag to 'leg\_bid'.

 Instead of buying exclusive rights to the league, we will return with an XML response as follows: